 There are three formal opportunities during the year to meet for parent-teacher conferences.
+The first conference will be a student-led conference and will take place at the school's Open House in October.

-The first parent-teacher conference will take place after the First Term reports are distributed.
+The second parent-teacher conference will take place after the First Term reports are distributed.

-The second will be in December at each family's discretion and will be by appointment only.
+The third will be in March at each family's discretion and will be by appointment only.